Battle of Golymin: Weather

 The weather caused severe difficulties for both sides.
 Mild autumn weather had lasted longer than usual.
 Normally, frosts made the inadequate roads passable after the muddy conditions of autumn but on 17 December there was a thaw, followed by a two-day thaw beginning on 26 December.
 The result was that both sides found it very difficult to manoeuvre.
-In particular the French (as they were advancing) had great difficulty bringing up their artillery, and so had none available at Golymin.
+In particular the French (as they were advancing) had great difficulty bringing up their artillery, and so had none available at Gołymin.

 There were also difficulties with supply.
 Captain Marbot, who was serving with Augereau, wrote:

 Terrain

-The village of Golymin lay in a flat area, with slight rises to the north and north-east.
+The village of Gołymin lay in a flat area, with slight rises to the north and north-east.
 Woods and marshes almost surrounded the village.
-From the village, the road to Pułtusk ran south-east, that to Ciechanów north-west, and that to Makow (the destination for the Russian retirement) to the north-east.
-A track linked Golymin to the small village of Garnow to the south.
-The village of Ruskowo lay to the south-west, and that of Kaleczin a short distance to the west.
-Wadkowo lay further out along the Ciechanów road.
+From the village, the road to Pułtusk ran south-east, that to Ciechanów north-west, and that to Maków (the destination for the Russian retirement) to the north-east.
+A track linked Gołymin to the small village of Garnow to the south.
+The village of Ruszkowo lay to the south-west, and that of Kaleczin (Kałęczyn) a short distance to the west.
+Watkowo lay further out along the Ciechanów road.

 Battle

-On the morning of 26 December, elements of Golitsyn's 4th Division reached Golymin.
-They were too exhausted to continue to Makow and Golitsyn also needed to wait for units of Sacken's 3rd Division.
-In the village he found Dokhturov, who had sent most of his 5th Division towards Makow, but remained at Golymin with a dragoon and an infantry regiment.
+On the morning of 26 December, elements of Golitsyn's 4th Division reached Gołymin.
+They were too exhausted to continue to Maków and Golitsyn also needed to wait for units of Sacken's 3rd Division.
+In the village he found Dokhturov, who had sent most of his 5th Division towards Maków, but remained at Gołymin with a dragoon and an infantry regiment.
 Golitsyn hoped to rest his men before continuing their retreat.

 Murat's Reserve Cavalry Corps and Augereau's 7th Corps set out towards the town at first light (around 7 am).
 Lasalle's Cavalry Division were the first to arrive from the south-west at about 10am.
 Golitsyn reinforced his rearguard of two squadrons of cavalry with three squadrons of cuirassiers, and Lasalle's men were driven back to the woods.
 But at around 2 p.m.
 Augereau's Corps appeared from the east.
 Golitsyn gave up his attempt to retreat, as his men were too exhausted to retire without fighting.
-He sent one regiment of infantry under the command of Prince Shcherbatov into the woods around Kaleczin and posted the rest of his troops in front of Golymin.
-He put his cavalry and Dokhturov's troops as his reserves, and positioned the rest of his division in front of Golymin.
+He sent one regiment of infantry under the command of Prince Shcherbatov into the woods around Kaleczin (Kałęczyn) and posted the rest of his troops in front of Gołymin.
+He put his cavalry and Dokhturov's troops as his reserves, and positioned the rest of his division in front of Gołymin.

-Augereau's two divisions advanced, that of Haudelet on the left from Ruskow and Desjardins on the right from Wadkow.
+Augereau's two divisions advanced, that of Haudelet on the left from Ruszkowo and Desjardins on the right from Watkowo.
 Desjardin's division at first drove back Shcherbatov, but being reinforced by an infantry battalion and with the support of their guns the Russians drove the French back.
 Heudelet's division made very little progress.
 For the rest of the day the forces skirmished as Heudelet's men slowly pushed round the Russian right.